ORCAv2 timestamp format

 - [period of the data push]=5 minutes

-startTime and endTime is the real validity interval of the collected data.
+startTime and endTime define the real validity interval of the collected data.

-Depending on the sensor technology, the data could be collected for the past five minutes, be elaborated and then pushed into Optima every 5 minutes with a slight delay.
+Depending on the sensor technology, the data may be collected for the past five minutes, be elaborated and then pushed into Optima every 5 minutes with a slight delay.

 If they are not specified, they are set as: